Set up and Configure PPTP VPN on Linux – Easy Steps

 Configure the Firewall for IP Masquerading

-In order to set up a PPTP VPN, you need to configure the firewall for IP masquerading.
+To Set up and Configure PPTP VPN on Linux, you need to configure the firewall for IP masquerading.

 The following command append (-A) a rule to the end of the POSTROUTING chain of the nat table.
 It will link your virtual private network with the Internet.
 And also hide your network from the outside world.
 So the Internet can only see your VPN server’s IP, but can’t see your VPN client’s IP.